DeFr0ster/gun-plugin/README.md

 Messages:
   - Update or change messages to look better.
 They are all currently white.
   - Maybe look into a config file so it is easy to change in the future.

+Future additions:
+  - Cooldowns?
+  - Trailing particles or more particles in general